riegelTech/vertest/doc/userGuide/en/configuration.md

 > Note: depending of the weight of your repositories, and the number of them, the `repositoriesDir`
 > can consume much memory, take that into account when you choose the directory.

-> Note: VerTest gives a protection against XSS attack with a default HTML tags and attributes
+> Note: VerTest provides a protection against XSS attack with a default HTML tags and attributes
 > whitelist that the markdown render can output.
 > You can modify the filter editing the xss-white-list-sample.json and linking it in the configuration file